 The commodities that have been added to the display will have three input boxes labeled ‘Expired’, Wastage and Missing respectively.
 Enter the amounts of the commodity that have been lost to these reasons in their respective boxes.

+Enter zero (0) if you do not have losses in one or two of the three categories of loss.